Stable Super-Resolution of Images: A Theoretical Study: Acknowledgements

 \section{Acknowledgements}

-AE is supported by the Alan Turing Institute under the EPSRC grant EP/N510129/1 and partially by the Turing Seed Funding grant SF019.
-GT is supported by the NSF grant CCF-1704204 and the DARPA Lagrange Program under ONR/SPAWAR contract N660011824020.
-AE would like to thank Jared Tanner and Bogdan Toader for their insightful feedback. {TB would like to thank Amit Singer for his support and Nir Sharon for helpful discussions on Chebyshev systems.}
+\editr{When preparing this manuscript,} AE \editr{was} supported by the Alan Turing Institute under the EPSRC grant EP/N510129/1 and partially by the Turing Seed Funding grant SF019.
+GT \editr{was} supported by the NSF grant CCF-1704204 and the DARPA Lagrange Program under ONR/SPAWAR contract N660011824020.
+AE would like to thank Jared Tanner and Bogdan Toader for their insightful feedback. {TB would like to thank Amit Singer for his support and Nir Sharon for helpful discussions on Chebyshev systems. \editr{We} \editr{are deeply indebted to the anonymous reviewers of this work for their careful and detailed comments.
+We would also like to sincerely thank Jean-Baptiste Seby for spotting an error in the earlier version of this manuscript. } }